Shaun Gladwell: Julian Assange

-Artist-in-residence

-In early 2024, Gladwell has taken on a unique role as artist-in-residence at Curt Shi’s venture capital funds, Imprint Capital Partners and Welinder Shi Capital.
-This unexpected collaboration aims to infuse creativity and innovative thinking into the investment process.
-By integrating artistic perspectives into the technological and entrepreneurial environments, the partnership highlights the potential of creative disciplines to influence and shape future technological developments and investment strategies.

-Virtual reality
+Extended reality

-In 2016, Gladwell co-founded BADFAITH, an independent virtual reality content collective with senior film and television producer Leo Faber.
-Members of BADFAITH include artists, film directors, and a scientist involved in VR and AR research.
-They have been dubbed VR pioneers by Vogue and Vice – who described their approach to the new immersive medium as "punk".
+In 2016, Gladwell co-founded BADFAITH, an independent virtual reality content collective that has since concluded as a project.
+Members of BADFAITH included artists, film directors, and a scientist involved in VR and AR research.
+BADFAITH was dubbed a VR pioneer by Vice.

 In interviews, Gladwell stated BADFAITH as a direct reference to the concept proposed by Jean Paul Sartre and Simone de Belvouire.
-Gladwell has produced several VR experiences through the BADFAITH network including the 6 minute animation Orbital Vanitas.
+Gladwell produced several VR experiences through the BADFAITH network including the 6 minute animation Orbital Vanitas.
 Orbital Vanitas premiered at Sundance's 2017 New Frontiers.

 In 2017, Orbital Vanitas was also shown at Cannes film festival and the Sydney Film festival amongst others.
 Orbital Vanitas was also selected for distribution via the New York Times op docs VR distribution platform NYTVR.
-Under the BADFAITH moniker, Gladwell and Faber co-curated the 2017 Sydney Film Festivals VR program.
-In 2016 Gladwell was the first documented artist to sell a virtual reality artwork on the Australian market.
+Under the BADFAITH moniker, Gladwell co-curated the 2017 Sydney Film Festivals VR program.

+Beyond BADFAITH, in 2016 Gladwell was the first documented artist to sell a virtual reality artwork on the Australian market.
+His XR works have been exhibited in leading museums including the National Gallery of Australia, Canberra; Museum of Contemporary Art Australia, Sydney; and in 2023 the National Gallery of Victoria, Melbourne inaugurated the globally acclaimed Passing Electrical Storms.